jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Data structures in J Data may get alternative notations just as well.

 Maybe, but I say maybe, I should make a standard way to make an extension to Symbol Text Code.
-But that would allow everybody to totally fuck up Symbol Text Code.
+But that would allow everybody to totally mess up Symbol Text Code.
 Unless I don’t publish it.

 Symbol Text Code